Time Off Work: Paid Time Off

 - Accrued but unused sick days will not be paid out upon termination.

-- Allotted but unaccrued sick days do not pay out upon termination.
+- Allotted but unaccrued sick days will not be paid out upon termination.

 2.6 Personal Days

 Personal days are to be used for urgent personal business that cannot be scheduled outside work hours and are not to be viewed as additional vacation days.
-Unused personal days do not accumulate and cannot be carried over.
+Unused personal days do not accumulate and cannot be carried over; accrued but unused personal days are lost at the conclusion of the PTO Year.

-- Full-time, twelve (12) month, administrative employees will receive an allotment of five (5) personal days per fiscal year.
-Regular, part-time, benefit-eligible, administrative employees will have their allotment of personal days prorated by actual months (or equivalent months) or percentage of time worked in the fiscal year.
-Administrators accrue personal days allotted by the month worked.
+- Full-time, twelve (12) month, administrative employees will receive an allotment of five (5) personal days per PTO Year.
+Administrative employees working less than twelve months will have their allotment of personal days prorated by actual months (or equivalent months) or percentage of time worked in the PTO Year Administrators accrue personal days allotted by the month worked.
 Personal day accrual begins the day the employee begins work: if the employee starts on or before the 15th of the month, the employee will accrue a full months' allotment; if the employee begins after the 15th of the month the employee will not accrue any allotment until the succeeding month.

-- Full-time staff employees will be granted an allotment of two (2) personal days (16 hours) per calendar year.
+- Full-time staff employees will be granted an allotment of two (2) personal days (16 hours) per PTO Year.
 Staff employees accrue personal days by the pay period worked.
 For every 80 hours worked, staff employees earn .62 hours personal leave.
-Regular, part-time, benefit-eligible, staff employees will have their allotment prorated by actual hours worked in the calendar year.
+Staff employees working less than twelve months will have their allotment prorated by actual hours worked in the PTO Year.

 - Personal days allotted may be taken prior to accrual subject to repayment provisions listed in 2.7 below.